 In 1184, she led 300 samurai into battle against 2,000 opposing Tiara clan warriors and was one of only five to survive.
 Later that year, during the Battle of Awazu, she defeated the Musashi clan’s most prominent warrior (Honda no Moroshige).
 She decapitated him and kept his head as a trophy.

-Unfortunately, little is known of Tomoe Gozen’s fate after the battle.
+Unfortunately, Tomoe Gozen’s fate after the battle is not known.
 Some say she stayed and fought bravely to the death.
-Others claim she rode away on horseback, carrying Morosige’s head.
+Others claim she rode away on horseback, carrying Moroshige’s head.
 Though no reports of her surfaced after the battle, a few claim that she married a fellow samurai, and became a nun after his death.

-Eventually, during a period of unrest between the ruling Tokugawa clan and the Imperial court in 1868, a group of special female warriors known as the Joshitai was created, ruled over by a 21-year-old Onna-bugeisha named Nakano Takeko.
+During a period of unrest between the ruling Tokugawa clan and the Imperial court in 1868, a group of special female warriors known as the Joshitai was created.
+Nakano Takeko, a 21 year old Onna-bugeisha, ruled this group.

 Under her command, the Joshitai moved to follow the male samurai into the Battle of Aizu.
 They fought bravely alongside the male warriors, killing a number of opposing male warriors in close combat.
-Unfortunately, even the highest skilled Onna-bugeisha couldn’t survive a shot to the heart, and Takeko was combated during the battle.
+Unfortunately, during battle she received a shot to the heart which cost her life.

-However, with her last breath, she asked her sister to behead her, so that her body wouldn’t be taken as an enemy trophy.
+However, in her last breath, she asked her sister to behead her, so that her body wouldn’t be taken as an enemy trophy.
 Her sister acquiesced to her request, burying her head in the roots of a pine tree in the temple Aizo Bangemachi.
-A monument was later built there in her honour.
+In her honour, there is now a monument there.

 That’s why we, at Japana, aim to promote and to rekindle once again the glory of Onna Bugeishas.
 We hope their bravery and fearlessness will inspire many generations to come.